Alper Kucukural, PhD

 Promoted into the faculty track to lead the scale-up of the Bioinformatics Core.
 Designed and built the NGS analytics stack that ultimately became Via Foundry; standardized RNA-Seq, scRNA-Seq, ChIP-Seq, ATAC-Seq, and GATK-based variant-calling pipelines; and delivered enterprise-grade training programs across the institution.

-4. Jun 2013 — Jan 2015
+4. Jun 2013 to Jan 2015

 Bioinformatician III